scottyantipa/photonic/README.md

 const partitions = [/*...*/];
 const MySFC = sfc(partitions);
 ```

-## Why Photonic?
-A big render function, with if/elses and switches, is hard to reason about.
-It also causes your program to have high "potential energy" -- all of the possible things that your program can do before it completes.
-Photonic helps you to reduce this complexity by jumping your program's execution from the top of the render function directly into a single partition.
-Declaring states in a data structure, rather than with control statements, will reduce bugs and better express the intent of the component.

-Benefits:
-* Quickly see the possible states your component can be rendered in.
-* Stop using if/else or switch control statements.
-Instead, declaratively write how to handle each state of your component.
-* See what parts of props and state are required to render each state.
-* Automaticly detect and handle bad states.

 ## Detecting overlapping partitions
 If you accidentally write overlapping partitions (i.e. multiple return true for some state) then Photonic will throw a warning in the console (in dev mode only).
 For example, both Foo and Bar will be active if state.a < 10.